 I have previously worked at Kent and Canterbury Hospital, the Cookridge Hospital in Leeds, and Newcastle General Hospital.
 Then I came to my current job in May 2002.

 Public Health England

-Do something that really helps people
+Favourite thing to do in science Do something that really helps people

 Public Health England protects and improves the nation’s health and wellbeing.
 As part of this, my department does work to improve knowledge about protecting people from the risks of radiation, and gives out expert information and advice to the regulators, government, and public on how to keep people safe from radiation.